davecanderson/docs/docs/vue/index.md

 <iframe class="video-hd" src="https://www.youtube.com/embed/Sb1hsy4S9v4" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-All Razor Pages and MVC templates utilize the JS Modules support in modern browsers to avoid any needing any npm build system, for access to more advanced npm library features and learn about Jamstack CDN and SSG benefits checkout [Jamstack Templates docs](/templates-jamstack).
+All Razor Pages and MVC templates utilize the JS Modules support in modern browsers to avoid any needing any npm build system, for access to more advanced npm library features and to learn about Jamstack CDN and SSG benefits checkout [Jamstack Templates docs](/templates-jamstack).

 ### Manual Installation